 There are different ways to perfect your Japanese Salmon Onigiri recipe, but here's my step-by-step guide in making it!

-Step 1: Prepare the Salmon variety of fillings
+- Step 1: Prepare the salmon filling

 Substitutions